PluralKit/PluralKit/docs/content/user-guide.md

 #### Editing messages
 To edit a PluralKit-proxied message, reply to it with the command `pk;edit` (or as shorthand, `pk;e`) with the replacement text.

-If you want to edit your last message, you can leave out the reply.
+If you want to edit your last message in this channel, you can leave out the reply.

 For example: